rrwick/rrwick.github.io/_posts/2023-12-09-ont-desktop.md

 ## Computer details

-We bought Onion from [Aftershock PC Australia](https://www.aftershockpc.com.au), a Melbourne company that mainly specialises in flashy gaming computers full of RGB, but they also sell less-flashy workstations with less (but still some) RGB.
+We bought OnION from [Aftershock PC Australia](https://www.aftershockpc.com.au), a Melbourne company that mainly specialises in flashy gaming computers full of RGB, but they also sell less-flashy workstations with less (but still some) RGB.

-Here are Onion's key specs, all of which surpass the GridION it replaced:
+Here are OnION's key specs, all of which surpass the GridION it replaced:
 * Intel i9-13900K CPU (32 threads)
 * 128 GB of RAM
 * NVIDIA RTX 4090 GPU